-- (50) Considerable skill gaps are identified in the following subject areas: ships operations; maritime economy and law; and transitional and digital skills -- all areas only marginally included in the STCW Convention and associated Model Courses. - (51) The most important missing transitional skills are those related to teamwork, personal communications and problem solving. - (52) The most important subject areas dealing with maritime economy and business, and requiring upskilling, are safety and risk management, ship operations and crew management, and marine operation and maintenance management. - (53) The most important subject areas related to maritime law, and requiring up-skilling, are those dealing with rights of seafarers and collision regulations. - (54) Substantial technological changes are expected within the next 10 years or so, requiring seafarers and shore-based personnel to upgrade existing skills and to adopt new digital skills. - (55) Further developments of environmental protection measures are expected within the next 10 years or so, leading to considerable changes in the mode of operations of all major players, and requiring considerable upskilling of seafarers and shore-based personnel.
+- (18) Considerable skill gaps are identified in the following subject areas: ships operations; maritime economy and law; and transitional and digital skills all of which are only marginally included in the STCW Convention and associated Model Courses. - (19) The essential missing transitional skills are those related to teamwork, personal communications and problem-solving. - (20) The essential subject areas dealing with the maritime economy and business, and requiring upskilling, are: safety and risk management; ship operations and crew management; and marine operation and maintenance management. - (21) The essential subject areas related to maritime law, requiring up-skilling, are those dealing with seafarers' rights and collision regulations. - (22) Substantial technological changes are expected within the next 10 years, requiring seafarers and shore-based personnel to upgrade existing skills and adopt new digital skills. - (23) Further developments of environmental protection measures are expected within the next 10 years or so, leading to considerable changes in the mode of operations of all major players and requiring considerable upskilling of seafarers and shore-based personnel.

-9 Results and outcomes
+Results and outcomes

-Based on the previously described outcomes, the following key competences have been identified as missing in general or in certain segments of the maritime industries.
-In addition to the skills identified as skills needed on-board, this chapter deals with skills that are required or highly recommended when a seafarer, after serving at management-level positions on-board, looks for a job ashore in the maritime cluster.
-A lack of these skills might be understood as the main cause preventing higher mobility between on-board and shore-based jobs within the maritime industry.
+Based on the previously described outcomes, the following key competencies have been identified as missing in general or in certain segments of the maritime industries.
+In addition to the skills identified as skills needed onboard, this chapter deals with required or highly recommended skills when a seafarer, after serving at a management-level position onboard, looks for a job ashore in the maritime cluster.
+A lack of these skills might be the primary cause of higher mobility between onboard and shore-based jobs within the maritime industry.

 Maritime economy.
-Skills related to various aspects of the maritime economy and business have been dropped from the regular programmes for educating seafarers, mostly because there is no such requirement in the STCW Convention.
-Consequently, numerous MET institutions as well as shipping companies are not considering these subjects as sufficiently important to require inclusion into the programmes.
+Skills related to various aspects of the maritime economy and business have been dropped from the regular programmes for educating seafarers, mainly because there is no such requirement in the STCW Convention.
+Consequently, numerous MET institutions and shipping companies are not considering these subjects as sufficiently essential to require inclusion into the programmes.
 At the same time, dropping these subjects has reduced the costs of delivering, removed the need to recruit personnel with such expertise, and released certain institutional capacities for other purposes.

-These skills, although highly welcome for on-board positions, are mandatory for positions ashore, particularly for medium and top management in shipping.
+Although highly welcome for onboard positions, these skills are mandatory for positions ashore, particularly for medium and top management in shipping.
 They represent core professional skills for shore-based management, although the importance of different aspects may vary significantly across different positions.

 Due to the size of the subject area, a possible upgrading programme for former seafarers should cover the subject area in at least several courses and focus on logistic aspects of sea trade and/or maritime transport technologies.
-The subject area may be partitioned according to other criteria if the resulting courses take into consideration the previous knowledge of former seafarers, their work schedules, and selected modes of delivery.
+The subject area may be partitioned according to other criteria if the resulting courses consider the previous knowledge of former seafarers, their work schedules, and selected modes of delivery.

 Maritime law.
-Although not all the skills related to various aspects of the maritime law were left out, as in the case of maritime business skills, the lack of skills in this subject area serves as an obstacle to former seafarers in assuming duties in shore-based maritime industries, particularly at the level of medium- and top-level management.
-It is worth noting that the subject matter of maritime law mostly left out is that dealing with contractual obligations, while the content dealing with statutory regulations has remained, and even increased in last few years, thanks to numerous new regulations, mostly dealing with safety and pollution prevention.
+Although not all the skills related to various aspects of maritime law were left out, as in the case of maritime business skills, the lack of skills in this subject area serves as an obstacle to former seafarers in assuming duties in shore-based maritime industries, particularly at the level of medium- and top-level management.
+It is worth noting that the subject matter of maritime law mainly left out is that dealing with contractual obligations, while the content dealing with statutory regulations has remained, and even increased in last few years, thanks to numerous new regulations, mainly dealing with safety and pollution prevention.